VizlabRutgers/Feature_Tracking/README.md

 # Feature_Tracking
 Vizlab Feature Tracking program

-This program is used to detect the eddy in the oceangeography dataset.
-Our paper is accepted by EnvirVis 2023.
+This program is generally used to detect features.
+See our [Hybrid eddy detection](https://github.com/VizlabRutgers/Hybrid-Eddy-detection) project for the eddy detection usage.

 If you use our code, please refer to our paper:

-See our [Hybrid eddy detection](https://github.com/VizlabRutgers/Hybrid-Eddy-detection) project for the eddy detection usage.

 >Silver, Deborah, and Xin Wang.
 "Tracking scalar features in unstructured data sets."
 In Visualization'98.
 Proceedings, pp. 79-86.
 IEEE, 1998